What it is:

 1. Follow me on social media: Instagram, Facebook and Twitter @rebelvegana

-2. Share the book club image on your story with the hashtag #RebellingReaders
+2. Share the book club image on your social media with the hashtag #RebellingReaders

 The book stresses the importance of self-education for liberation and redefines teaching and learning.
 The methodology of the late Paulo Freire has helped to empower countless impoverished and illiterate people throughout the world.
 Freire’s work has taken on especial urgency in the United States and Western Europe, where the creation of a permanent underclass among the underprivileged and minorities in cities and urban centers is increasingly accepted as the norm.